ambarpal/KingChessBot/README.md

 This is demonstrated in beaten-1-suffocate

 ##Method 2
-The bot essentially makes a two-level bfs of the board graph, and decides greedily based on that.
-This can be beaten by doing a complete bfs over the board graph and ranking weighing every level a fraction that reduces with every level.
+The bot essentially takes a two-level bfs of the board graph, and decides greedily based on that.
+This can be beaten by doing a complete bfs over the board graph and weighing every level by a fraction that reduces with every level.
 [Coming Soon]

 #Note